SeanEdwardFletcher/Microscopy_Image_Classification/README_microscopy.md

-# 🧪 Microscopy Image Classification with Deep Embeddings
+# 🧪 Microscopy Image Classification

-This repository contains code for training and evaluating deep learning models on grayscale phase contrast microscopy images.
-It supports classification and contrastive learning using compact embeddings (e.g., 128D), enabling robust evaluation via k-nearest neighbors (k-NN) and tile-level voting aggregation for slide-level prediction.
+This repository contains code for training and evaluating modified ResNet50 models on grayscale phase contrast microscopy images.
+It supports both classification using a fully connected layer (len=4) and contrastive learning using compact embeddings (e.g., 128D), enabling robust evaluation via k-nearest neighbors (k-NN) and tile-level voting aggregation for slide-level prediction.

 ## 🔍 Key Features